-Because the baby is entirely dependent on the placenta for gas exchange, any condition where blood flow is compromised can harm gas exchange rates and oxygen supply.
+Because the baby is entirely dependent on the placenta for gas exchange, any condition in which blood flow is compromised can harm gas exchange rates and oxygen supply.
 This is especially serious if the abruption occurs at the location where the umbilical cord inserts into the placenta, because this entirely cuts off oxygen supply to the baby.
 The severity of the abruption depends on its size and location, as well as how much reserve the baby has and how much times passes before delivery.

 How Is a Placental Abruption Diagnosed?

 There are no specific tests for placental abruption, and ultrasounds may or may not show abruption.
-It is usually found if the mother has vaginal bleeding or a sudden hemorrhage, though this may not always be the case — some abruptions show no bleeding at all.
+It is usually found if the mother has vaginal bleeding or a sudden hemorrhage, though this may not always be the case; some abruptions show no bleeding at all.

 Usually, abruption is determined based on signs and symptoms, as well as the mother’s medical history.
 Because diagnosis of placental abruption is observation-based, the physician should pay close attention to the mother and baby (especially if the mother has known risk factors for placental abruption).
 It is important to monitor the fetal heart rate properly, in case fetal heart tracings show signs of fetal distress.

-Free Case Review | Available 24/7 | No Fee Until We Win
+Free Case Review | Available 24/7 | No Fee Unless We Win

 Press the Live Chat button on your browser